 When learning to ride it is wise to know a little about the saddle you will sit upon.
 But there are SO MANY SADDLES!
 Don’t Panic.
 We have it covered.

-In part one of The English Saddle Series, I introduced you to the three main types of English saddle:
+Welcome back to The English Saddle Series!
+In part one I introduced you to the 3 main types of English saddle:

 - The Dressage Saddle

 - The Event or Eventing Saddle